-Since you’ve gotten engaged and started planning your wedding, you might’ve heard about “hand-canceling,” but you probably have no idea what it is and/or whether you should do it.
+Since you’ve gotten engaged and started planning your wedding, you may have heard about “hand-canceling,” but you probably have no idea what it is and/or whether you should do it.
 “Canceling” in postal service jargon is printing a mark on top of the stamp as it is processed through the mail, and is used to prevent people from re-using stamps.

 Nowadays, canceling happens through a machine.
 But when it comes to your gorgeous wedding invitations, there’s a chance that your envelopes can bend or even rip when they make their way through that machine.
 Also, if you choose to seal your invitations with wax, they most likely won’t be able to go through the machine (and you don’t want them to, even if they could).
 Many stationers and wedding planners recommend that couples hand-cancel their wedding invitations, which means asking a postal worker to stamp the envelopes by hand in an effort to ensure the outer envelopes are not damaged.

-Typically, if you visit your local post office during non-busy hours (ie lunch time and right before opening or closing) and are friendly and polite, most postal workers will happily stamp your invites at no charge.
+Typically, if you visit your local post office during non-busy hours (ie. lunch time and right before opening or closing) and are friendly and polite, most postal workers will happily stamp your invites at no charge.
 There’s a chance that you may be charged, if you make the request when it’s super busy.
 Most likely, though, it’s a free service that just takes a little bit of extra time.
 I’ve also heard that they will let you stamp them yourself.

 Another tip: call up or visit your post office of choice before bringing in your invites, as not every location does hand-canceling.
 Don’t wait until the last minute!
-Also be sure to use our life-saving Guest List tool to make your invitation-mailing process so much easier.
+Also be sure to use our life-saving Guest List Tool to make your invitation-mailing process so much easier.
 It will help you collect guests’ addresses (even syncing with your phone’s contacts!), track RSVPs after you send out those hand-canceled beauties, and communicate directly with your guests if you’re still missing information from them.

-So, should you get your wedding invitations hand-canceled?
 We would recommend getting them hand-canceled if: